compose-spec/compose-spec/spec.md

     image: awesome/webapp
     x-foo: bar
 ```

-The contents of such fields are unspecified by Compose specification, and can be used to enable custom features.
-Compose implementation to encounter an unknown extension field MUST NOT fail, but COULD warn about unknown field.

 For platform extensions, it is highly recommended to prefix extension by platform/vendor name, the same way browsers add
 support for [custom CSS features](https://www.w3.org/TR/2011/REC-CSS2-20110607/syndata.html#vendor-keywords)